vishesh32/QuintupleE/README.md

 ## Hardware

-- Each harware subsystem has their own folder with the code running on the Pico W
+- Each hardware subsystem has its own folder with the code running on the Pico W

 - Server Comms - contains code to run on all picos:

-    - Server Comms/mqtt_client.py - to connect, recieve and send messages with the MQTT broker
+    - Server Comms/mqtt_client.py - to connect, receive and send messages with the MQTT broker

     - Server Comms/wifi.py - to connect the Pico W to the internet

+## Videos

+- [Grid UI Video](https://youtu.be/8FKuzf_Gemg) - Explanation of the grid UI used in the dashboard.

+- [MPPT Explanation Video](https://youtu.be/OkXbtMY2rME) - Explanation of the MPPT used in demo.